 - To make the organisation transparent and open.

-Aadhaar number was made to a give unique identity to residents that would be sound enough to prevent fake and duplicate identities which can be authenticated and verified anywhere and anytime online.
+Aadhaar number was made to give a unique identity to residents that would be sound enough to prevent fake and duplicate identities which can be authenticated and verified anywhere and anytime online.
 On the 16th of December 2010, the Government of India notified a letter stating the name, address and the Aadhaar number issued by the UIDAI as a valid document.
-However, it cannot replace any form of the present identity documents, nor does it gives the cognizance to citizenship in anyway.
+However, it cannot replace any form of the present identity documents, nor does it gives the cognizance to citizenship in any way.

-The Aadhaar number will never start with zero or one and it has many such intelligence or profiling numbers so that nobody can practise identity theft or fraud with it.
+The Aadhaar number will never start with zero or one and it has many such intelligence features so that nobody can practise identity theft or fraud with it.
 This unique identity somehow entitles them to various government schemes such as benefits of e-sign, digital lockers, NSAP, pension schemes, the Universal Account Number under the EPFO and some other services like opening a bank account or getting a SIM for mobile connection.
 As per the UIDAI website, the Aadhaar cardholder or the service provider through the Aadhaar verification service offered on the website can check the credentials linked with the Aadhaar number.
-The service offered is very user friendly.
+The service offered is very user-friendly.
 In addition, residents who had registered for the national population do not require registering for Aadhaar again.

 As per the current data, 1.12 Billion people possess Aadhaar number and 1.07 billion had authenticated.
 By around February 2015, the government had already spent 5630 Crores and issued 786.5 million of Aadhaar numbers.